Glassy Mountain (Georgia)

 Glassy Mountain is a mountain in the Chattahoochee National Forest in Rabun County, Georgia, with its USGS GNIS summit at 34°50′44″N 83°30′02″W, which is 3415 ft AMSL.
 It is bypassed on its northern flank by a major two-lane highway that carries U.S. Route 76 and Georgia State Route 2 east and west.

 It is also the location of NOAA Weather Radio station KXI81, which serves nearby Clayton, Georgia (to the east-northeast), Lake Burton (to the west and southwest), and adjacent areas of northeast Georgia, upstate South Carolina, and western North Carolina.

 A radio tower and a fire lookout tower are both located atop the mountain.
+The fire tower was built at Glassy Mountain in 1941.
+The forest service added a residence and garage in the 1960s.